Click on the image below to read the third issue of Gulf Coast Catholic Magazine that was mailed into homes in February of 2024.

 Each issue will contain advice for Catholic living, inspirational articles, messages about the Catholic faith, and ideas for enhancing your prayer life.
 These articles will help you, even if you are struggling with faith, to stay anchored in Jesus Christ on Sundays and throughout the week.

 Who will receive Gulf Coast Catholic Magazine and will there be a subscription cost?
 The Diocese of St. Petersburg will send a magazine to all registered households four times a year.
-Currently, we have over 100,000 registered households in Citrus, Hernando, Hillsborough, Pinellas, and Pasco Counties.
+Currently, we have approximately 100,000 registered households in Citrus, Hernando, Hillsborough, Pinellas, and Pasco Counties.
 This magazine will be free of charge, no subscription is required.

 What is the mission of Gulf Coast Catholic?
 Our mission is to bring people in the Diocese of St. Petersburg closer to Jesus and His Church so we can Courageously Live the Gospel.